tambeani/INFO7250---Engineering-of-Big-Data-Systems/Assignment/Assignment 2/Aniruddha_Tambe_002101113_a02.md

  curl -O http://newton.neu.edu/nyse/NYSE_daily_prices_A.csv
  ```

-*Note:  Before we begin, we need to make sure that mongodb is installed on Linux subsystem.*<br/>Run below lines of code on a WSL:<br/>
+**Note:**  Before we begin, we need to make sure that mongodb is installed on Linux subsystem.Run below lines of code on a WSL:<br/>
 ```
 sudo apt install -y mongodb
 cd ..